entropia/tip-toi-reveng/README.md

 The tttool tool
 ---------------

-Use the tool `tttool.hs` to investigate the gme files and build new ones.
+Use the tool `tttool` to investigate the gme files and build new ones.
 It supports various subcommands:

-    Usage: tttool [options] command

-    Options:
-        -t <transcriptfile>
-           in the screen output, replaces media file indices by a transscript

-    Commands:
-        info <file.gme>...
-           general information
-        media [-d dir] <file.gme>...
-           dumps all audio samples to the given directory (default: media/) scripts <file.gme>...
-           prints the decoded scripts for each OID script <file.gme> <n>
-           prints the decoded scripts for the given OID raw-scripts <file.gme>...
-           prints the scripts for each OID, in their raw form raw-script <file.gme> <n>
-           prints the scripts for the given OID, in their raw form binaries [-d dir] <file.gme>...
-           dumps all binaries to the given directory (default: binaries/) games <file.gme>...
-           prints the decoded games
-        lint <file.gme>
+    ./tttool info      -- Print general information about a GME file ./tttool media     -- dumps all audio samples ./tttool scripts   -- prints the decoded scripts for each OID ./tttool script    -- prints the decoded scripts for a specific OID ./tttool binaries  -- dumps all binaries
-           checks for errors in the file or in this program segments <file.gme>...
-           lists all known parts of the file, with description. segment <file.gme> <pos>
+    ./tttool games     -- prints the decoded games ./tttool lint      -- checks for errors in the file or in this program ./tttool segments  -- lists all known parts of the file, with description.
-           which segment contains the given position.
-        holes <file.gme>...
-           lists all unknown parts of the file. explain <file.gme>...
+    ./tttool segment   -- prints the decoded scripts for a specific OID ./tttool holes     -- lists all unknown parts of the file.
-           lists all parts of the file, with description and hexdump. play <file.gme or file.yaml>
-           interactively play: Enter OIDs, and see what happens. rewrite <infile.gme> <outfile.gme>
-           parses the file and serializes it again (for debugging). export <infile.gme> [<outfile.yaml>]
-           dumps the file in the human-readable yaml format assemble <infile.yaml> <outfile.gme>
-           creates a gme file from the given source oid-table <infile.yaml> [<outfile.pdf>]
-           creates a PDF file with all codes in the yaml file oid-code [-d DPI] <codes>
+    ./tttool explain   -- print a hexdump of a GME file with descriptions ./tttool play      -- interactively play a GME file ./tttool rewrite   -- parses the file and reads it again (for debugging) ./tttool export    -- dumps the file in the human-readable yaml format ./tttool assemble  -- creates a gme file from the given source ./tttool oid-table -- creates a PDF file with all codes in the yaml file ./tttool oid-codes -- creates PNG files for every OID in the yaml file.
-           creates a PNG file for each given code scale this to 10cm×10cm
+    ./tttool oid-code  -- creates PNG files for each given code(s)
-           By default, it creates a 1200 dpi image.
-With -d 600, you obtain a 600 dpi image.
-With -d 600d resp.
-1200d you can double the size of the pixel.
-           <codes> can be a range, e.g. 1,3,1000-1085.
-           Uses oid-<code>.png as the file name.
-        oid-code [-d DPI] <infile.yaml>
-           Like above, but creates one file for each code in the yaml file.
-           Uses oid-<product-id>-<scriptname or code>.png as the file name. raw-oid-code [-d DPI] <raw codes>
-           creates a PNG file with the given "raw code".
-Usually not needed.
-           Uses oid-raw-<code>.png as the file name.

-A transscript is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).
+Run

+    ./tttool --help

+to learn about global options (e.g. DPI settings), and

+    ./tttool command --help

+for the options of the individual command.

 Installation
 ------------